-– A creative exploration of an icon –
+– Visual studies and explorations of an icon –

 Interpretations of the classical 2×4 shaped brick.

 The basic 2×4 is the foundation brick for all other following interlocking parts used in the displayed creations.
 This implementation is further emphasized by the self-referential image of the brick.
 Despite or even because of the subject limitation, imitation and recreation there is a space from which creativity and ideas unfold in limitless variations.
 The series cherish the old school foundation with new school elements and border-crossing techniques, forming an interlocking body of work.